-Paul Steer explains why Applied General Qualifications such as Cambridge Technicals, BTEC, and NVQ will remain alongside T Levels and A levels in post-16 assessment.
+Paul Steer explains why Applied General Qualifications such as OCR's Cambridge Technicals will remain alongside T Levels and A levels in post-16 assessment.
 This article first appeared in OCR's Policy Briefing.

 It was good to see Ofqual joining the chorus of voices warning against any thoughts of abolishing Applied General Qualifications.
 Ofqual is right to signal in its response to the DfE consultation about reviewing post-16 qualifications that Applied Generals, such as OCR’s Level 3 Cambridge Technicals, are an important option to those students who are not suited to either T Levels or an unleavened diet of A Levels.

 There are lots of reasons why Applied General Qualifications (AGQs) are going to be around for a good few years yet - here are nine of them: